swapnilk30/JavaDeveloperNotes2024/08_java8.md

     doesn’t have the name, return type and access modifiers.
     • Lambda Expression also known as anonymous functions or closures.

+## Stream API
+- to process the data from collection we use streams concepts.

 ## What is an Intermediate operation
 - The Operations which return another stream as a result are called intermediate operations.